 - Try your best to find Kalamata olives, but black olives will do in a pinch.

 What to serve with Greek salad

 - It’s a fantastic light lunch for a hot day without having to turn on the stove.
 I like to pair it with a slice of fresh baguette or other crusty bread.

-- You can also try it with other Greek favorites like Saganaki (Greek Fried Cheese) and some classic dips like Creamy Tzatziki and Greek Roasted Eggplant Dip (Melitzanosalata) and triangles of pita bread.
+- You can also try it with other Greek favorites like Saganaki (Greek Fried Cheese) and some classic dips like Creamy Tzatziki and Greek Roasted Eggplant Dip (Melitzanosalata) and pita bread.

 - It makes a great side dish for just about any summer grilling main like my Easy Ground Turkey Burgers Recipe.

 - This Mediterranean salad will keep well in the fridge in an airtight container for 4-5 days.
 It’s great for meal prep for this reason!

 - If the salad has been sitting out in the sun for a long time, though, you may want to discard the rest for food safety reasons.

 Will you make this easy Greek chickpea salad?
 Please leave me star rating and review below if you made it!
 As always, tag me #saltandlavender on Instagram with your creations.

 - 1 (15 ounce) can chickpeas rinsed and drained